 This document is used to prove where the property lines are and your buyer may request to see the survey results.
 You can also use an affidavit that verifies a previous survey that was conducted.

 If you have taken out a mortgage on your home, you will need a document that proves how much is still owed and if there are any additional fees.
 If the mortgage is paid in full, the document should prove that.
+We should note that your current mortgage balance may not be the same as your payoff amount.

 When you are selling an inherited property, you will need to provide documentation that proves that the home belongs to you.
 This could include wills and trusts, or any other documents that prove you are the rightful owner.